Top 10 Reasons to Have a Revocable Living Trust in Florida

 3. Plan for Incapacity

 Life is unpredictable.
-If you become incapacitated, your successor trustee can step in immediately to manage your affairs—without the need for a court-appointed guardian.
-This ensures your bills are paid, your assets are managed, and your loved ones are supported without delays.
+If you become incapacitated, your successor trustee can step in immediately to manage your affairs, without the need for a court-appointed guardian.
+This helps make sure your bills are paid, your assets are managed, and your loved ones are supported without delays.

 4. Preserve Your Privacy